getify/Functional-Light-JS/apA.md

 ### Extracting Common Combination Logic

-Look very closely at the above `mapReducer(..)` and `filterReducer(..)` functions.
+Look very closely at the preceding `mapReducer(..)` and `filterReducer(..)` functions.
 Do you spot the common functionality shared in each?

 This part: